 - Adequate reasoning as to why certain options are unsuitable

 The NDIA will then process the home modification assessment and provide feedback to the clinician.
 This feedback could be a request for further information or recommendations of other modifications to trial.

 Ideally, the NDIA will approve the reasonable and necessary home modifications.

-The OT will liaise with the respective stakeholders (i.e. building management, body corporate, strata, builders, suppliers) to initiate the project.
+Our Occupational Therapist will liaise with the respective stakeholders (i.e. building management, body corporate, strata, builders, suppliers) to initiate the project.